Click to enter complete search

 “Our aim was to create an iconic destination and arrival experience for passengers, which provides a great experience from curbside to ship in an innovative and modern cruise terminal.”

-The main challenge was to ensure that the proposed solution combined practicality and functionality with a design that had significant visual impact and created a sense of arrival.
+The main challenge was ensuring the proposed solution combined practicality and functionality with a design that made a significant visual impact and created a strong sense of arrival.

-While the building’s profile provides a dynamic addition to the port, the interior design focuses on making the most of the arrivals experience.
-A triple height space provides an open, airy feel and exceptional views of the docked ships when passengers arrive and travel throughout the terminal.
-A sculptural propeller forms a major centre piece, creating an exciting focal point as passengers rise up to the departure lounge.
+While the building’s profile adds a dynamic element to the port, the interior design focuses on enhancing the arrival experience.
+A triple-height space provides an open, airy feel and offers exceptional views of the docked ships as passengers arrive and move through the terminal.
+A sculptural propeller forms a major centre piece, creating an exciting focal point as passengers ascend to the departure lounge.

-By splitting the building in two, the main terminal is separated from the noise and views of the working port that borders the site.
-This enabled an approach that arranges some of the more operational aspects such as parking, drop-off and baggage handling on one side of the terminal and prioritises quality spaces and facilities for passengers along the waterfront.
+By splitting the building, the main terminal is separated from the noise and industrial views of the working port.
+This approach allows operational elements like parking, drop-off and baggage handling to be situated on one side of the terminal while prioritising quality spaces and facilities for passengers along the waterfront.

-The external façade mixes steel, aluminium and glazing and has been built using a simple prefabricated frame, prefabricated flooring panels, and a repetitive system, enabling the building to be constructed quickly and efficiently at lower cost.
+The external façade combines steel, aluminium and glazing and has been built using a simple prefabricated frame, prefabricated flooring panels and a repetitive system.
+This enabled the building to be constructed quickly and efficiently, at a lower cost.

-Sustainability focused enhancements reduced its environmental impact, including rainwater collection and recycling to be used for cooling, toilet flushing and irrigation.
-The main glazing wall faces north to maximise views and energy efficiency.
+Sustainability-focused enhancements reduced the building’s environmental impact, including rainwater collection and recycling for cooling, toilet flushing and irrigation.
+The main glazing wall faces north to maximise views and improve energy efficiency.

-As well designing the building, Broadway Malyan delivered masterplanning, landscaping and branding services, ensuring that the client received an integrated approach to the project.
-It is Broadway Malyan's first project in the United States.
+In addition to designing the building, Broadway Malyan provided masterplanning, landscaping and branding services, ensuring the client received an integrated approach to the project.

 Get in touch